 What’s more, although this demon is enough to handle in and of itself, the truth is that it’s simply not the only one in the room.

 Since returning home to resume his role, however, things haven’t gotten as rough.
-While he and Mary still clash, they’ve both gotten better at working through it with each other, even if it’s not always pretty.
+While he and Jennifer still clash, they’ve both gotten better at working through it with each other, even if it’s not always pretty.

-Still, naturally, Mary wishes it’d be otherwise.
+Still, naturally, Jennifer wishes it’d be otherwise.
 While she can appreciate letting off some steam every now and then, she just doesn’t harbor the same tension as her husband and worries that he can get hurt.
-More than anything though, she worries about Adam and Ashley, but this is where despite their differences, she and Tom fundamentally share the same feelings: they love their little ones, and will sacrifice anything for them.
+More than anything though, she worries about Adam and Ashley, but this is where despite their differences, she and Jared fundamentally share the same feelings: they love their little ones, and will sacrifice anything for them.